peterzheng98/RCompiler-Spec/src/undefined-behavior.md

 r[undefined-behavior.uninitialized]

 ### Uninitialized variables

 Using uninitialized variables is considered undefined behavior.
 This includes reading from a variable that has not been initialized, or using a variable that has been initialized but not assigned a value.

 r[undefined-behavior.ownership]

 ### Ownership violations

 To simplify the language, ownership violations are considered undefined behavior.
 This includes using a value after it has been moved, or using a value that has been dropped.

 You can simply think that your compiler do not need to handle ownership violations, and it is not required to do so.

+r[undefined-behavior.macros]
+### Syntactic macros

+All syntactic macros are considered undefined behavior.
+This includes:
+- Declarative macros (`macro_rules!`)
+- Procedural macros
+- Attribute macros
+- Function-like macros
+- Any macro invocation or definition

+r[undefined-behavior.unsafe]
+### Unsafe operations

+All unsafe operations are considered undefined behavior.

+r[undefined-behavior.lifetimes]
+### Lifetime-related code

+All code that would cause lifetime errors and all lifetime-related syntax are considered undefined behavior.

+And the compiler is not required to perform any lifetime analysis or checking.